martinohanlon/exploring-space-with-minecraft/en/step_7.md

 --- /task ---

-The SpaceCRAFT display will appear in Minecraft and playback the data.
+The SpaceCRAFT display will appear in Minecraft and play back the data.

 You can stop the playback at anytime by entering the `stop` command.

-To exit the program use the command `exit`.
+To exit the program, use the command `exit`.